 Written confirmation must be provided from a telecommunications network supplier, that provision of telephone services has been made available to the Lot(s) within the relevant stage and that all the network supplier’s requirements for making such services available have been met or satisfactory arrangements have been made with the Consent Holder to complete the provision of the service.

 Where the provision of a physical telecommunications connection is not provided, the Consent Holder must provide suitable evidence that reliable wireless telecommunication coverage is available at the identified building sites on Lot(s) within the relevant stage to the Council.
-Suitable evidence must include any form of confirmation from a wireless/mobile service provider (e.g.: website information, email or similar.
+Suitable evidence must include any form of confirmation from a wireless/mobile service provider (e.g.: website information, email or similar).

 Advice Note:

-The following Consent Notice condition will be registered against the title of the rleavnt Lot(s) if telecommunications are proposed via wireless means:
+The following Consent Notice condition must be registered against the title of the relevant Lot(s) if telecommunications are proposed via wireless means:

 “Future owners of Lot(s) X, Y, and Z are advised that a physical telecommunication connection has not been provided to Lot(s) X, Y, and Z, and if such services are required, the full cost of providing and maintaining these services will be met by the owners.
 This cost may include the installation of equipment to the utility providers and Council requirements and any growth or other applicable charges.”